 When Can a Landlord Enter a Rental Premise without a Notice?

 The law allows you, as the landlord, to enter the premise without any prior notice in the following situations:

 - There is an emergency.
-When emergencies strike, the landlord is allowed to gain access to the premise.
-These emergencies include events such as a fire and flooding.
+When emergencies strike, the landlord is allowed to gain access to the premises.
+These emergencies include events such as fire and flooding.

 - The tenant agrees with the landlord to come in at any moment for inspection.
 This is the situation that plays out in many cases when tenants co-exist peacefully with tenants.
 It implies that most issues can be identified easily and rectified on time.

 - When the tenant allows the landlord to enter.
 If the tenant feels okay to allow the landlord to enter the house, a notice will not be required.
 This can happen anytime if the tenant notes something that requires the attention of the landlord.

 In the event that the landlord follows the legally allowed process for accessing the premise, you cannot deny them entry.
 At this point, one may ask two questions: “What about a tenant refusing access for inspection?” or “The tenant won’t allow access for repairs?”